clojurists-together/clojuriststogether.org/content/news/2022/Q1 2023 Funding Announcement.md

 **What are you wanting to achieve with this funding?**

 I would like to get as much of clojure-mode (font-locking, indentation, imenu, navigation, potentially refactoring tools) ported over to clojure-ts-mode as possible.
 I also help maintain tree-sitter-clojure (https://github.com/sogaiu/tree-sitter-clojure) the tree-sitter grammar that powers clojure-ts-mode.
 As I find issues with it, I will help fix them in the grammar repository.
-This will help benefit other editors and tools like neovim t
+This will help benefit other editors and tools like neovim that also use the tree-sitter-clojure grammar.

 **Why is this project important to the Clojure community?**